Enhancing charge ratio sensitivity to hadronization effects via jet selections on resolved SoftDrop splitting: Acknowledgments

 \section{Acknowledgments}

-We thank Isaac Mooney, Laura Havener, Yang-Ting Chien, Youqi Song, Krishna Rajagopal and Jose Guilherme Milhano for their valuable discussions and comments on the manuscript.
+We thank Isaac Mooney, Laura Havener, Yang-Ting Chien, Youqi Song, Krishna Rajagopal and Jose Guilherme Milhano for their valuable discussions and comments on the manuscript and Andrzej Siodmok and Pratixan Sarmah for their help on accessing state-of-the-art Monte Carlo tools.
 This work was supported by the European Council (ERC) project ERC-2018-ADG-835105 YoctoLHC; by OE Portugal, Fundação para a Ciência e a Tecnologia (FCT), I.P., project CERN/FISPAR/0032/2021.
 LA and NOM acknowledges the financial support by FCT under contract 2021.03209.CEECIND and under PhD grant PRT/BD/154611/2022, respectively.
 RKE would also like to acknowledge funding by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under grant number DE-SC0024660.